OpenFAST/openfast/reg_tests/README.md

 - `executeFullRegressionTest.py`
-  - Runs CTest independently of CMake using a steering script at `openfast/ctest/steer.cmake`.
-A build directory is created at `openfast/ctest-build` which contains the inputs to run the test cases and the locally generated outputs.
+  - Runs CTest independently of CMake using a steering script at ``openfast/ctest/steer.cmake``.
+This method requires the user to specify an OpenFAST executable in the Python program call.
+A build directory is created at ``openfast/ctest-build`` which contains the inputs to run the test cases and the locally generated outputs.

 Dependencies to run the regression test suite are
 - Python 2.7